Program Tips

 Financial Aid Consideration

-Some courses may not be eligible for financial aid.
-Courses must be part of a program to be eligible.
-A list of courses not eligible is located on Commons (Pay for College/Financial Aid).
-To be eligible for financial aid, students must maintain Financial Aid Satisfactory Academic Progress and complete their program by the time 150% of the published credits have been attempted.
+Courses must be part of the student’s program to be eligible, although some specific courses may not be eligible for financial aid.
+Students must follow their program requirements to be eligible for financial aid.
+To be eligible for financial aid, students must maintain Financial Aid Satisfactory Academic Progress of a 2.0 Term GPA, 2.0 Cumulative GPA, complete 67% of attempted credits each semester, and complete their program by the time 150% of the published credits have been attempted.

 Employment Requirement